(866) 615-9507

 • Review and Understand Your Policy Terms: Carefully read your long-term disability policy, paying attention to offset provisions, repayment conditions, and any clauses related to other income sources.

-• Communicate Promptly with Your Insurer: Inform your insurer of any changes in your work status, income, or receipt of other benefits as soon as possible.
+• Communicate Promptly with Your Insurer: Inform your insurer as soon as possible of any changes in your work status, income, or receipt of other benefits.
 This transparency helps prevent overpayments and minimizes the need for repayment.

 • Consult a Legal or Financial Professional: If you’re uncertain about your obligations, consulting a disability lawyer or financial advisor can provide valuable guidance.
 Capitan Law can help you understand your policy, avoid common pitfalls, and protect your rights.